Sergeant Stubby

-Sergeant Stubby (1916 – March 16, 1926) was the unofficial mascot of the 102nd Infantry Regiment and was assigned to the 26th (Yankee) Division in World War I and travelled with his division to France to fight alongside the French.
-He served for 18 months and participated in 100 battles and four offensives on the Western Front.
+Sergeant Stubby (1915 – March 16, 1926) was a dog who was the unofficial mascot of the 102nd Infantry Regiment and was assigned to the 26th (Yankee) Division in World War I and travelled with his division to France to fight alongside the French.
+He served for 18 months and participated in 17 battles and four offensives on the Western Front.
 He saved his regiment from surprise mustard gas attacks, found and comforted the wounded, and allegedly once attacked and held a German soldier by the seat of his pants, keeping him there until American soldiers found him.
 His actions were well-documented in contemporary American newspapers.
-He received many awards including a gold medal, a wound stripe and two purple hearts.
+He received many awards, including a gold medal, a wound stripe, and two purple hearts.

 Stubby has been called the most decorated war dog of the Great War and the only dog to be nominated and promoted to sergeant through combat.
 Stubby's preserved body is on display in the National Museum of American History.
 Stubby is the subject of the 2018 animated film Sgt.
 Stubby: An American Hero.

 Early life

 Stubby was described in contemporaneous news items as a Boston Terrier or "bull terrier" mutt.
 Describing him as a dog of "uncertain breed," Ann Bausum wrote that: "The brindle-patterned pup probably owed at least some of his parentage to the evolving family of Boston Terriers, a breed so new that even its name was in flux: Boston Round Heads, American... and Boston Bull Terriers."
 Stubby was found wandering the grounds of the Yale University campus in New Haven, Connecticut, in July 1917, while members of the 102nd Infantry were training.
-He hung around as the men drilled and one soldier in particular, Corporal James Robert Conroy (1892–1987), developed a fondness for him.
+He hung around as the men drilled, and one soldier in particular, Corporal James Robert Conroy (1892–1987), developed a fondness for him.
 When it came time for the outfit to ship out, Conroy hid Stubby on board the troop ship.
 As they were getting off the ship in France, he hid Stubby under his overcoat without detection.
 Upon discovery by Conroy's commanding officer, Stubby saluted him as he had been trained to do in camp, and the commanding officer allowed the dog to stay on board.